cph-dh223/SP1/README.md

 # SP1

 ## changes
-Add a model class that handles collisions for the circle
+Add a model class that handles updating the circle
 ### optimasations
  - Spatial partisioning